Can a global treaty clean up the plastics mess? – DW – 11/25/2024

 But according to EIA's Christina Dixon, several countries have been "very difficult" during the four rounds of negotiations so far and "don't want to see any agreement at all."

-Oil-producing nations like Iran, Russia and Saudi Arabia, are focused on increased recycling and not on plastic production cuts, wanting instead to preserve a vital future fossil fuel market.
+Oil-producing nations like Iran, Russia and Saudi Arabia are focused on increased recycling and not on plastic production cuts, wanting instead to preserve a vital fossil fuel market into the future.

-The US, a plastics and fossil fuel giant, changed tack following the last treaty negotiations and now supports a plastic reduction target.
-The fossil fuel-rich nation had favored better plastics recycling and reuse, and voluntary compliance over binding production limits.
+The US, a plastics and fossil-fuel giant, changed tack following the last treaty negotiations and now supports a plastic reduction target.
+The fossil-fuel-rich nation had favored better plastics recycling and reuse, and voluntary compliance as opposed to binding production limits.

 "Given what happened under the previous Trump administration, I think it's quite unlikely that Trump would ratify the treaty," said Dixon.

-But nations in the Global South, along with EU member states, are keeping the plastics treaty dream alive.
+But nations in the Global South, along with EU member states, are keeping the dream of a plastics treaty alive.

 Griffins Ochieng, programs coordinator at the Kenya-based Center for Environment Justice and Development, told a briefing held before the final treaty negotiations that African nations are demanding "an end to plastics pollution across their whole life cycle."